JeremiahKaren/35percent.github.io/boxpark.md

 -	selection criteria, should they be needed
 -	hours of trade
 -	disability access
-- 	the remit and format of a Traders Panel that truly represents their interests
 - 	a sufficient relocation fund

 Yours sincerely,